robertstepp/TINFO230-Group-4/README.md

 Michael Jerick Wayong

 -- Purpose --
-Website for a fake web desing company.
+Website for a fake web design company.
 Showcases off our individual projects as product history.